Thursday, May 21, 2026

 Utah Valley University, Sorensen Center, Grand Ballroom

-This summit will include three tracks for various needs and specialties:
+The three breakout tracks for various needs and specialties include the following:

 Best for legislators, policy advisors, executive branch strategists, government affairs staff, state privacy leaders, legal counsel, and others shaping the future direction of privacy, data governance, and trusted digital services in Utah.

-• Operational Implementation — The Operational Playbook Designed for the "boots on the ground," this track dives into the daily workflows required to meet UGDPA and GRAMA standards.
+Operational Implementation — The Operational Playbook Designed for the "boots on the ground," this track dives into the daily workflows required to meet UGDPA and GRAMA standards.
+This track is built for the people doing the implementation.
 Focus areas include moving from theory to practice through the 'Records-First' Inventory Clinic (converting GRAMA records into actionable compliance maps), understanding Privacy Artifacts 101, and operationalizing data minimization.
 This track is all about increasing efficiency while maintaining compliance.

 Best for privacy officers, records officers, IT managers, security staff, program managers, project managers, administrative staff, compliance staff, legal support staff, and other personnel responsible for carrying out day-to-day privacy and data governance work.